quasarframework/quasar-framework.org/source/api/quasar-ajax-requests.md

 ``` js
 quasar.config.requests.baseURL = "http://quasar-framework.org/api/";
 ```

+When wrapping your App with Cordova this provides very useful as your App may use a server somewhere on the Internet to get data.
+So in order to avoid specifying the host for each request, set the `baseURL` property.

 If a request is made with *local* property set to `true` then baseURL is ignored.